LARSA LOUDSPEAKER DELAY

 Now change to another loudspeaker, for example Center, on the Apple TV Surround Generator.
 Tap Measure on the LARSA app, and click the selected speaker to start the signal.
 Note that if you are using this function in the HAA app, you can link to the Surround Generator and control it directly from the HAA app.

 When you get to the subwoofer, follow the same procedure.
-The sub should be able to reproduce enough of the sine chirp to get good results.
+The sub should be able to reproduce enough of the sine chirp to get good results, although there are other methods that may be used for sub time alignment.

-Now you can enter all the delay times into the receiver, and go back and run the test again and observe the results.
+Now you can adjust all of the delay times in the receiver by adding or subtracting the numbers, and go back and run the test again and observe the results.
+If needed, go back and again adjust the receiver delay times.

 Tips for Best Results

-Use a fairly loud test signal, since we need to be able to clearly find the both sine chirp signals.
+Use a fairly loud test signal, since we need to be able to clearly find both of the sine chirp signals.

-If you have multiple subwoofers that have independant delay time controls, disconnect all but one and test them separately.
+If you have multiple subwoofers that have independent delay time controls, disconnect all but one and test them separately.